alogithub1/alo-spring-boot-youtube-kafka/README.md

-# Simple spring micro service application which consists of:
+# A simple spring micro service application which consists of the below:

 a) Spring boot